stochasticGW/stochasticGW/examples/H2O/2-sgw/README.md

    orbital above, and the list of j-orbitals are provided in the entry 'orbj_indx'.

-2. Run `./sgw.x` (or on NERSC-Perlmutter, `./sgw_gpu.x` using a job script which targets the Perlmutter GPU partition).
+2. Run `./sgw.x` (or, on an HPC cluster, call `sgw_gpu.x` using an appropriate job script).
 In the output, note that the results for `<i|Sigma|i>` are printed followed by those for `<i|Sigma|j>`.
    Do the values of the matrix elements for `<i|Sigma|j>` for j=4 agree with those printed for `<i|Sigma|i>`?